Improving Optical Photo-z Constraints for Dusty Star-forming Galaxies Using Submillimeter-based Priors: Applications to real galaxy catalogs

 To test our proposed method for combining optical/NIR photometry with FIR/submm photometry, we use the `super-deblended' galaxy sample in the COSMOS field \citep{Jin_2018}.
-This catalogue uses optically-selected galaxies as priors to fit PSFs to {\it Herschel\/}-SPIRE data, thus providing the necessary optical-through-FIR photometry needed to test our proposed photometric-estimation method.
+This catalog uses optically-selected galaxies as priors to fit PSFs to {\it Herschel\/}-SPIRE data, thus providing the necessary optical-through-FIR photometry needed to test our proposed photometric-estimation method.
 The final deblendeded catalog includes 11{,}220 galaxies over the 100--1200\,$\mu$m range, extending to redshifts above 4.
-Out of these galaxies, we selected about 5\% (600) of the brighter galaxies ($K<22.5$) that have reliable optical/NIR photometry and spectroscopic redshift from COSMOS 2015 \citep {Laigle2016}.
+However, it is worth noting that SPIRE uncertainties in this catalog may be underestimated, since the accuracy of the deblending could be influenced by source confusion.
+To account for this, we applied a floor to the SPIRE uncertainties consistent with the confusion limits, since this provides a more realistic assessment of the data quality.
+From this catalog, we selected about 5\% (600) of the brighter galaxies ($K<22.5$) that have reliable optical/NIR photometry and spectroscopic redshift from COSMOS 2015 \citep {Laigle2016}.

 This `super-deblended' catalog is purely optically-selected.
 We also test our method using a purely FIR-selected sample of galaxies with redshifts between 0 and 1 from the Herschel Astrophysical Terahertz Large Area Survey (H-ATLAS), extensively detailed in \citet{HATLAS1} and \citet{HATLAS2}.
 This survey spans three fields covering a total area of 161.6\,deg$^2$ along the celestial equator with each field spanning approximately 54\,deg$^2$, and contains overlapping optical/NIR imaging.
 This catalog, which is a subset of the gamma field of H-ATLAS, contains 120{,}230 sources selected at 250, 350, and $\SI{500}{\mu m}$, along with photometry for their optical and NIR counterparts.
-After filtering for all the galaxies with reliable redshift, as well as optical and submm photometric bands, we selected a random sample of 250 of the brighter galaxies for this analysis.
+After filtering for all the galaxies with \st{reliable} spectroscopic redshift, as well as optical and submm photometric bands, we selected a random sample of 250 of the brighter galaxies for this analysis.